26 February 2009 17:29 [Source: ICIS news]

-TORONTO (ICIS news)--US chemical railcar traffic fell 14.0% in the week ended 14 February from the same week in 2008, marking the 24th straight decline, according to data released on Thursday.
+TORONTO (ICIS news)--US chemical railcar traffic, a key indicator of the health of the chemicals industry, fell 14.0% in the week ended 21 February from the same week in 2008, marking the 25th straight decline, according to data released on Thursday.

 The weekly shipment data are a good early indicator of current chemical industry activity.
 Railroads transport more than 20% of the chemicals produced in the ?xml:namespace>